 “My family is my biggest inspiration — the kick in my pants,” he says.
 “Because of that moment, I realized I needed to be better for my family.
 I want to see my kids grow up and be successful.
 I want to show them that daddy never gives up; Daddy is going to keep pushing.”

-“Pushing” is an understatement for Jimmy, who is not only vying for the pushup world record, but has also been a qualifier on “American Ninja Warrior” twice.
+“Pushing” is an understatement for Jimmy, who not only holds the Guinness World Record for the number of chest-to-ground burpees in one minute, but has also been a qualifier on “American Ninja Warrior” four times.

 Jimmy travels the country using his celebrity to inspire others with Parkinson’s disease to embrace physical fitness to manage their symptoms.
 He tells them to exercise with a purpose.
 He challenges them to try new types of exercises, things that scare them.
 He is living proof that exercise can transform the lives of people with Parkinson’s disease.

 “Exercise is imperative for someone with Parkinson’s disease,” says Linda Egan, PT, Parkinson’s Disease Program coordinator at Northwestern Medicine Lake Forest Hospital.
 “It’s recommended that people with Parkinson’s disease exercise at least two and a half hours per week.”